-In fact, the stress of this current situation is leaving women vulnerable to something I’ve been talking about for several years: adrenal dysfunction.
+The stress of the past few years left women extremely vulnerable to something I’ve been talking about for decades: adrenal dysfunction.

-And here’s the frightening thing: adrenal dysfunction can make you more susceptible to infection and disease!
-If we’re putting all this energy into avoiding infection, shouldn’t we also be putting our energy into keeping our immune system as strong as possible to ward off any infection and inflammation that comes our way?
+And here’s something you should know: adrenal dysfunction can make you more susceptible to infection and disease!
+We’ve all learned best practices for avoiding Covid-19, but shouldn’t we also be putting our energy into keeping our immune system as strong as possible to ward off any infection and inflammation that comes our way?

 This connection between stress, adrenal function, and your immune system is important to understand.
-Let’s take a look at how stress impacts adrenals, how cortisol impacts immunity and risk of infection, and how you can keep your adrenals and your immune system going strong even during this stressful time.
+I’ve written about this connection in more detail elsewhere, but let’s take a quick look at how stress impacts adrenals, how cortisol impacts immunity and risk of infection, and how you can keep your adrenals and your immune system going strong even if your stress levels are high.

 Your adrenal glands produce cortisol even when there’s no specific stressors present.
-That’s in part because your body is always under some kind of stress, and it doesn’t distinguish between threats to survival and a slight headache.
-And your body needs some cortisol all the time – you actually can’t live without it!
+That’s in part because your body is always under some kind of stress, and as I said earlier, it doesn’t distinguish between threats to survival and a slight headache.
+Your body needs some cortisol all the time – you actually can’t live without it!
 Very low cortisol levels can cause as much difficulty as elevated levels, though in different ways.

 Cortisol is the hormone that triggers the “flight, fight or freeze” response which allows your body to respond appropriately to threats.
 When this response is activated, your body shuts down production of non-essential hormones, which impact digestion, circulation, blood pressure, inflammatory responses, and immune system functioning.

-That’s not an issue when the surge of cortisol is temporary, as it is you’re your faced with a real threat to survival.
-But when your body is under continual strain (as most of us are during this pandemic), it becomes a big problem.
+That’s not an issue when the surge of cortisol is temporary, as it is when you’re faced with a true threat to survival.
+But when your body is under constant strain (as many of us are these days), it becomes a big problem.
 That’s because if your adrenals are constantly producing cortisol, they aren’t producing other essential hormones.

 Remember those other functions I mentioned?
 Cortisol is a critical piece of the puzzle, especially in regulating the immune system.

 Your immune system is your body’s built in defense mechanism against pathogens.
-Pathogens are any organism that don’t belong in your body, including bacteria and viruses.
+Pathogens are any organisms that don’t belong in your body, including bacteria and viruses.